Top 12 Most Spoken Languages In The World In 2023

 There are a few German speakers in the parts of Poland and Italy.
 If you learn this language, then you can capitalize on many opportunities, such as working in a large company that requires you to have knowledge of the German language.

-English is the most spoken language in the world, with over 1.4 billion speakers.
 You may be surprised that more than half of the speaking population does not even have English as their first language!

 FAQ: Most Spoken Languages